 |Return to ACVCP Default Page|

 GENERAL INFORMATION FOR CANDIDATES

-The 2013 Exams will be held at the site of the AAVPT biannual Meeting on May 18th and 19th (Phase I and II respectively) at the Bolger Center in Potomac, MD.
+The 2015 Exams will be held at the site of the AAVPT Biennial Symposium, May 15 and 15th June (Phase I and II respectively) at the Hilton Hotel in Ft.
+Collins, CO.
 For meeting details, please see the AAVPT Website.